 Recycling is practiced by our employees on a daily basis.
 We have been active in choosing materials that have the least environmental impact and are easily recyclable such as adhesives, inks and oils that are sent out for energy reclamation.
 This also includes glass, plastics, and aluminum along with other commodities, leaving very little for the final waste stream.
 Within our facilities, the vast majority of our communications are electronic, reducing the need for immense paper waste but the paper that is used is recycled.
 Nearly ten million pounds of paper has been sent out for recycling in the last two years.
 Our employees are trained and share in our vision.
 Waste paper, DVDs, corrugated, glass, plastic, aluminum, and electronics are among the commodities we recycle to minimize our waste stream.
 Our entire supply chain, which also includes our vendors and customers, also share in our vision.

 Our Distribution Print-On-Demand (POD) Program also has benefits which positively impact the environment.
 Successful management of this program results in fewer books being printed over the life cycle of the title.
+Books are produced in accordance to actual demand and therefore eliminating excess unwanted inventory.
 This reduces greenhouse emissions, reduces landfill waste, and reduces transportation costs.

 Our distribution centers are located in the heavily populated Northeastern United States, and are in close proximity to ports, rail, and interstate access.
-This is beneficial on both inbound and outbound shipments, and reduces costs and time-in-transit as your products work their way through the supply chain into the hands of consumers.
+This is beneficial on both inbound and outbound shipments, and helps to drastically reduce costs and environmental footprint by limiting time-in-transit as much as possible while your products work their way through the supply chain into the hands of consumers.